EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Proposed Approach

 \subsection{Embodied 3D Occupancy Prediction}

-Conventional works in indoor scenarios for occupancy prediction accepted RGB-Ds or depth inputs to predict the semantic occupancy of a 3D scene.
-This setting provides the model with ample information for inference.
-However, it undoubtedly diminishes the comprehension capability of the model in practice.
-We humans are capable of effortlessly processing the visual information gathered by binoculus to obtain an initial 3D perception of their surroundings.
-Many recent approaches have focused on endowing models with the same competence, which means to accept monocular RGB image as input and derive a 3D occupancy prediction within the current frustum.
-We have:
+Conventional methods in indoor scenarios for occupancy prediction accepted RGB-D as inputs to predict the semantic occupancy of a 3D scene which requires depth sensors.
+However, we humans are capable of effortlessly processing the visual information from a single view to obtain 3D perception of our surroundings.
+Recent methods begin to consider endowing models with the same competence, which accept a monocular RGB image as input and derive a 3D occupancy prediction within the current frustum:

 where \(\mathcal{F}_{mono}\) is the proposed monocular prediction model, \({\mathbf{\mathit{I_{mono} } } \in \mathbb{R}^{H \times W \times 3}}\) and \( {\mathbf{Y}_{mono} \in \mathbb{R}^{X \times Y \times Z \times C}}\) refer to the monocular RGB input and the obtained 3D occupancy prediction. \({X}\), \({Y}\), \({Z}\) represent the dimensions of the local 3D scene and \({C}\) represents the total number of semantics.